bensutherland/impute_workflow/20_docs/README_gemma.md

 ## GWAS analysis with imputed data ##
-Use the output of the imputation software, converted to ai2 format as input for this process.
+The output of the imputation software can be used as an input to a GEMMA analysis.
+This is supported for FImpute3 (FI3) and AlphaImpute2 (AI2), although both are expected to be in AlphaImpute2 format (see main pipeline).
+FI3 input: `04_impute/fimpute/fi3_loci_by_inds_all_imputed_chr.txt`
+AI2 input: `05_compare/all_chr_combined.txt`

-Will also need a phenotype file.
+Will also need a phenotype file (#TODO, add link) in `00_archive`.

-First, use the following script to prepare the files for GEMMA, including the phenotype file, the covariate file, and the genotype file:
+Use the following script to prepare the files for GEMMA, including the phenotype file, the covariate file, and the genotype file:
 `01_scripts/imputed_ai2_to_gemma.R`

 Second, run the following commands in terminal: